VonHoltenCodes/CLAUDECODE_COMPLETE_WINDOWS_INSTALL_GUIDE/SETUP_GITHUB.md

 # Setting Up This Repository on GitHub

+**⚠️ IMPORTANT:** If you're using WSL (Windows Subsystem for Linux), you'll encounter permission errors with git.
+These are normal and don't prevent git from working.
+For a detailed guide on handling WSL-specific git issues, see [WSL Git & GitHub Guide](docs/WSL_GIT_GITHUB_GUIDE.md).

 Since we can't initialize git in the system32 directory, follow these steps:

 ## 1. Move the Repository